 He was even covered in an article in The Guardian about the figures who were putting together that alt-right rally in Portland back in 2017.

-I was worried that Alex's talk about the drug predated Trump's, but it turns out Trump was talking shit about chloroquine in his White House briefing on Thursday when he lied about it being FDA approved to treat coronavirus.
+I was worried that Alex's talk about the drug predated Trump's, but it turns out Trump was talking shit about chloroquin in his White House briefing on Thursday when he lied about it being FDA approved to treat coronavirus.

-I have absolutely no words to describe the level of despair I feel seeing this particular little chapter play out and knowing that it's just a blip on the larger radar.
+This is I have absolutely no words to describe the level of despair I feel seeing this particular little chapter play out and knowing that it's just a blip on the larger radar.

-The president lied about the FDA approving a medication for a pandemic, then retweeted a guy named Mike Toks who hangs out with Nazis, touting an inconclusive study that led to a spike in demand for that medication and at least two overdoses in Nigeria.
+The president lied about the FDA approving a medication for a pandemic, then retweeted a guy named Mike Toaks who hangs out with Nazis, touting an inconclusive study that led to a spike in demand for that medication and at least two overdoses in Nigeria.

-It's theorized, but it's not proven or even a consensus opinion that chloroquine acts as an ionosphere.
+Okay, well, it's theorized, but it's not proven or even a consensus opinion that chloroquine acts as an ionosphere, which allows extra zinc to enter the cells.

-It doesn't have zinc itself, so for Alex's promotion here to make sense, he would really be needing to try to sell his audience the real red pill and also say that they should take chloroquine.
+So, for Alex's promotion here to make sense, he would really be needing to try to sell his audience the real red pill and also say that they should take chloroquin.

 That's really irresponsible stuff.